 bc continuing education

 This course examines a wide range of victimization experiences from the perspective of the victim, their families, and society.
-Crimes studied include robbery, burglary, car jacking, assault and battery, rape, domestic violence, stalking, homicide, arson, child sexual abuse and exploitation, child pornography crimes, federal crimes, identity theft, terrorism, and Internet crimes.
+Crimes studied include robbery, burglary, carjacking, assault and battery, rape, domestic violence, stalking, homicide, arson, child sexual abuse and exploitation, child pornography crimes, federal crimes, identity theft, terrorism, and Internet crimes.
 Emphasis is on exploring the etiology of trauma, motivational issues of offending, response patterns to victimization, secondary trauma effects of victimization, and community and media response.
 Class format will utilize cases from the forensic practice of the lecturers.

-A refund (less $70 administrative costs) is provided only if a cancellation is requested in writing (or by e-mail to email@example.com) four weeks prior to the start of the course.
-No refunds will be made for cancellations requested after that date or for no-shows.
+Requests for cancellations and refunds are accepted in only in writing (email: email@example.com) at least four weeks prior to the start of the course.
+A refund is provided (less a $75 administrative fee per course).
+No refunds will be made for cancellations requested within four weeks of the start date of the course or for no-shows.

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.